 Having a catalog is better than depending upon sellers

 Rather than depending upon sellers to upload pictures, specifications and descriptions of the product, it is always a better choice to have a catalog maintained by yourself, in order to keep things tidy.
-This ensures that the information available on your website is high quality, which implicitly makes your website consumer friendly.
+Hence a multivendor marketplace software with a catalog feature ensures that the information available on your website is high quality, which implicitly makes your website consumer friendly.

 Encourage buyers to update product ratings and reviews